mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 **4. Procedural memory must be non-negotiable:**
 Rules loaded every session, with explicit consequences, change behaviour.
 Suggestions get dropped under pressure.
 Tags like "NON-NEGOTIABLE" and "MANDATORY" enforce the distinction between guidance and guardrails.

-**5. The correction loop is the whole game:**
+**5. The correction loop drives improvement:**
 Mistake, learning entry, durable rule, never repeated.
 The entry alone changes nothing.
 The rule derived from it, loaded every session, closes the loop.
 Sessions without corrections plateau.

-**6. Memory needs governance, not just storage:**
+**6. Memory needs governance:**
-Without a `constitution.md` - a file that arbitrates when rules conflict - your rules accumulate contradictions as they grow.
+Without a `constitution.md`, a file that arbitrates when rules conflict, your rules accumulate contradictions as they grow.
 The filesystem expands; the signal degrades.
 Governance scales clarity.

 **7. Blackboard for squads; hierarchy for scale:**
 The blackboard fits a small, tightly coupled agent team.
 Production systems with independent user threads need stratified layers and a policy router from day one.
 Ignore this boundary and you'll rewrite the system at 1 million concurrent users.